 Camping with Kids in Central Australia

-I want to start by saying that my kids are not particularly easy, especially Miss 18 months.
-In fact, she has a teenager attitude already!
-She also has a very, very, VERY loud voice.
+I want to start by saying that my kids are not especially easy kids, especially little Miss.
+In fact, she had the attitude of a teenager before she was two!
+She also has a very, very, VERY, loud voice when she doesn’t get her own way.

 Despite this, we were still crazy enough to make this 6,704 km round trip with the kids from the East Coast of Australia.
-This is the route we took: Central Australia Road Trip With Kids (The Route We Took)
+Check out my post on the route we took: Central Australia Road Trip With Kids (The Route We Took)

-I personally would have preferred to hire a private jet and stay in luxury accommodation.
-Unfortunately, my purse isn’t big enough for such luxury tastes, so self driving and camping it is!
+I personally would have preferred to hire a private jet, stay in luxury accommodation, and buy every single one of our meals.
+Unfortunately, my purse isn’t big enough for such luxury tastes, so self driving, catering and camping it is!

 When getting around on foot, our kids are too young to keep up on longer walks and hikes, so we used the Ergo Baby Carrier and the Piggy Back Rider for when we needed to carry them.
 See my baby and toddler carriers for travelling section for more details.